 Personnel Administration Cost - The City's personnel administration is provided by the Personnel Board of Jefferson County (PBJC).
 The PBJC has been operating under a 1981 Federal Consent Decree issued in connection with litigation over hiring practices.
 This Decree was satisfied in 2009.
 Costs, which are passed on to municipalities served by the PBJC, have risen substantially in recent years.
-In fiscal year 2009, the PBJC reached an agreement with municipalities to reduce the legal fees due to their association with the Decree from \$10,000,000 to \$2,250,000 payable over a 5 year period.
+In fiscal year 2009, the PBJC reached an agreement with municipalities to reduce the legal fees due to them associated from the Decree from \$10,000,000 to \$2,250,000 payable over a five year period.
 This agreement is currently awaiting approval by the U.S. District Judge and each municipality's share of the \$2,250,000 is still to be determined.
-The 2014-2015 budget included a line item of \$ 275,000 budgeted for this expenditure.
-Actual costs invoiced to the City of Homewood by the PBJC and payable during fiscal year 2015-2016 year totaled \$303,978, or \$1,003 per employee.
+The 2016-2017 budget included a line item of \$369,000 budgeted for this expenditure.
+Actual costs invoiced to the City of Homewood by the PBJC and payable during fiscal year 2016-2017 year totaled \$267,266 which was for costs incurred in the prior fiscal year.

 Medical Costs - Employee health insurance is provided through the State of Alabama Insurance Board (SEIB).
-This Board voted to increase health insurance rates 7.8% for year 2015-2016.
-The City achieved preferred rating in part through meeting the wellness screening participation goals in fiscal year 2014-2015.
-The Mayor recommended and the City Council voted for the City to fund this increase for the FY 15-16 budget.
+This Board voted to increase health insurance rates 4% beginning January 1, 2017.
+The City achieved preferred rating in part through meeting the wellness screening participation goals in fiscal year 2015-2016.
+The Mayor recommended and the City Council voted for the City and not the employees to fund this increase for the FY 16-17 budget.
 Retirement Costs -The City's retirement program for employees is provided through the Retirement System of Alabama (RSA).
 Effective October 1, 2013, the City opted to come under the provisions of Act 2011-676 thereby changing the rates contributed by employees.
-The City's contribution percentage for Tier 1 employees that contribute 7.5% and 8.5% to retirement is 13.10% for fiscal year 2015.
-The City's contribution percentage for Tier 2 employees that contribute 6% and 7% to retirement is 12.79% for the fiscal year 2016.
+The City's contribution percentage for Tier 1 employees that contribute 7.5% and 8.5% to retirement is 13.59% for fiscal year 2016-2017.
+The City's contribution percentage for Tier 2 employees that contribute 6% and 7% to retirement is 13.05% for fiscal year 2016-2017.

-Cost-of-Living Raise - The City Council approved a 1.5% cost-of-living raise for full-time employees during fiscal year 2015-2016.
-In addition, the Mayor recommended and Council approved the payment of up to \$375,000 in bonuses from September 30, 2015 surplus to be paid in November, 2015.
+Cost-of-Living Raise - The City of Homewood did not include a Cost-of-Living Raise in the FY 16-17 budget; however, the Mayor recommended and Council approved the payment of up to \$375,000 in bonuses from September 30, 2016 surplus to be paid in November, 2016.